Pia Toscano: Career

 On August 7, 2012, it was announced that Toscano met with the showrunners of Glee; however, the role she was auditioning for was re-written at the last minute, but the showrunners were hopeful that she would come back for a different role.

 On September 4, 2012, Toscano parted ways with Interscope Records and 19 Management and her debut album that she recorded would not be released.
-Toscano made her film debut in Grace Unplugged (2013).
+Toscano made her film debut in Grace Unplugged in 2013.

 On May 30, 2014, Toscano began a six-date summer tour as a background singer for Jennifer Lopez, including appearances on Good Morning America and The Tonight Show Starring Jimmy Fallon.

 In 2014, Toscano started a collaborative project 7East with singer-songwriter Jared Lee.
 A single, "I Don't Believe It", was released on October 7, 2014, with a video released on October 28.

 In 2015, her collaboration with DJ/producer Jenaux, "Renegades", was released on Enhanced Music.

 Toscano released two singles, "Pyro" and "You'll Be King", on April 7, 2016.

 In 2017, Toscano joined David Foster's Hitman Tour as a regular featured performer.
-In 2018, Toscano was a cast member on Netflix's music reality Westside.
+In 2018, Toscano was a cast member on the music reality Westside.
 In November 2018, Toscano began touring with Andrea Bocelli as a guest performer.

-On May 30, 2022, she performed “The Star-Spangled Banner” and “God Bless America” at the 33rd Annual Memorial Day Concert.
-Her debut album I'm Good is set to be released on October 14, 2022.
+On May 30, 2022, she performed "The Star-Spangled Banner" and "God Bless America" at the 33rd Annual Memorial Day Concert.
+Her debut album I'm Good was released on October 14, 2022.

+In February 2024, she performed "All by Myself", "Vivo per lei" and "Canto della terra" with Andrea Bocelli at the Viña del Mar Song Festival.

+In July 2024, she performed her first two concerts as a soloist in Chile.
+She performed at the Viña del Mar Theater on July 16 and at Movistar Arena on July 18, with guest artists such as Andrés de León and Nico Ruiz.

+On November 1, 2025, she sang "The Star Spangled Banner" at Game 7 of the 2025 World Series between the Toronto Blue Jays and the Los Angeles Dodgers.